-Every caravan shall have a hard standing of concrete, or other suitable material, extending over the whole base area of the caravan and a hard surface projecting at least one metre from the entrance or entrances of the caravans.
+Every caravan shall have a hard standing of suitable material (eg. concrete, tarmac etc) extending over the whole base area of the caravan and a hard surface projecting at least one metre from the entrance or entrances of the caravans.
+Hard standings are not required if the caravans are removed during the winter and/or a risk assessment carried out by the site operator and approved by the local authority, shows that the ground is firm and safe in poor weather conditions.